Temporal Action Segmentation with High-level Complex Activity Labels: Hungarian Matching For Temporal Action Segmentation

 Consequently, levels of matching scopes bring escalated challenges to the model design and call for more robustness in the learning paradigms for the action segmentation task.
-The differences between the learning requirements of a desirable action segmentation model in all the above three matching protocols are summarized in Table~\ref{tab:hungarian}.
-Generally speaking, the task becomes more challenging with rising matching hierarchy.
+Table~\ref{tab:hungarian} summarizes the differences between the learning requirements of a desirable action segmentation model in all the above three matching protocols.
+Generally speaking, the task becomes more challenging with the rising matching hierarchy.
 For the lowest video-level matching, disambiguation of actions within a single video, \ie, \emph{intra-video discrimination}, alone is sufficient to address the problem.
-On top of the discriminability of actions, the model should be designed to simultaneously learn \emph{intra-activity association} to enable activity-level matching.
-At the highest level, global matching can only be achieved when the model is designed to further incorporate \emph{inter-activity association} to establish action correspondences across activities.
+On top of the discriminability of actions, the model should simultaneously learn \emph{intra-activity association} to enable activity-level matching.
+Global matching is only applicable at the highest level when the model learns to incorporate \emph{inter-activity association} and establish action correspondences across activities.

-We note that any model learned at a higher level is only \textbf{downward compatible} and can be adjusted to be evaluated at a lower level but not vice versa. \tb{ Even though downward evaluation is feasible, the level at which these actions are discovered determines which aspect of the algorithm should be evaluated; therefore, the results are not directly comparable across levels.
+We note that any model learned at a higher level is only \textbf{downward compatible} and can be adjusted to be evaluated at a lower level but not vice versa.
+Even though downward evaluation is feasible, the level at which these actions are discovered determines which aspect of the algorithm should be evaluated; therefore, the results are not directly comparable across levels.
 To the best of our knowledge, our work is the first to work at the highest global level of matching.
 Even though we also report results by adapting evaluation at the activity level, our discovery of actions is still global.
-Hence, it is still more challenging than existing unsupervised works, as discussed above and compared in Table~\ref{tab:hungarian}. }
+Hence, it is still more challenging than existing unsupervised works, as discussed above and compared in Table~\ref{tab:hungarian}.